DuPont de Nemours (NYSE:DD) Releases FY 2022 Earnings Guidance

-DuPont de Nemours (NYSE:DD) last posted its quarterly earnings data on Tuesday, February 8th.
-The basic materials company reported $1.08 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.01 by $0.07.
-The business had revenue of $4.30 billion during the quarter, compared to analysts’ expectations of $4.02 billion.
-DuPont de Nemours had a net margin of 36.78% and a return on equity of 7.94%.
-The business’s revenue was down 17.8% on a year-over-year basis.
-During the same period last year, the firm posted $0.95 earnings per share.
-On average, equities research analysts predict that DuPont de Nemours will post 4.22 earnings per share for the current fiscal year.
+DuPont de Nemours (NYSE:DD) last issued its quarterly earnings results on Tuesday, February 8th.
+The basic materials company reported $1.08 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.01 by $0.07.
+The company had revenue of $4.30 billion during the quarter, compared to the consensus estimate of $4.02 billion.
+DuPont de Nemours had a net margin of 38.83% and a return on equity of 8.29%.
+The firm’s quarterly revenue was down 17.8% on a year-over-year basis.
+During the same quarter in the previous year, the firm earned $0.95 earnings per share.
+Equities research analysts anticipate that DuPont de Nemours will post 4.7 earnings per share for the current year.

-DuPont de Nemours declared that its board has approved a share repurchase program on Tuesday, February 8th that permits the company to repurchase $1.00 billion in shares.
-This repurchase authorization permits the basic materials company to reacquire up to 2.4% of its shares through open market purchases.
-Shares repurchase programs are generally a sign that the company’s board believes its stock is undervalued.
+DuPont de Nemours declared that its board has approved a share buyback plan on Tuesday, February 8th that authorizes the company to buyback $1.00 billion in shares.
+This buyback authorization authorizes the basic materials company to reacquire up to 2.4% of its shares through open market purchases.
+Shares buyback plans are often an indication that the company’s board of directors believes its stock is undervalued.

-A number of research analysts have recently weighed in on DD shares.
-BMO Capital Markets raised their price target on shares of DuPont de Nemours from $96.00 to $101.00 and gave the company an outperform rating in a report on Wednesday, November 3rd.
-KeyCorp lifted their target price on shares of DuPont de Nemours from $93.00 to $95.00 and gave the stock an overweight rating in a report on Monday, January 10th.
-Mizuho raised their price target on shares of DuPont de Nemours from $96.00 to $101.00 and gave the stock a buy rating in a research report on Wednesday, February 9th.
-Barclays lifted their target price on shares of DuPont de Nemours from $84.00 to $88.00 and gave the company an equal weight rating in a research report on Wednesday, February 9th.
-Finally, Morgan Stanley decreased their target price on shares of DuPont de Nemours from $98.00 to $93.00 and set an equal weight rating on the stock in a research report on Tuesday, January 11th.
-Three equities research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the stock.
-According to MarketBeat, the stock presently has an average rating of Buy and a consensus target price of $95.35.
+Several equities analysts have recently commented on the company.
+Deutsche Bank Aktiengesellschaft increased their target price on DuPont de Nemours from $95.00 to $100.00 and gave the company a buy rating in a research note on Wednesday, February 9th.
+KeyCorp raised their price objective on DuPont de Nemours from $95.00 to $99.00 and gave the company an overweight rating in a research note on Tuesday.
+UBS Group lifted their price objective on DuPont de Nemours from $98.00 to $102.00 and gave the stock a buy rating in a report on Monday, December 20th.
+Royal Bank of Canada boosted their price objective on DuPont de Nemours from $94.00 to $96.00 and gave the stock an outperform rating in a research note on Wednesday, November 3rd.
+Finally, Vertical Research upgraded DuPont de Nemours from a hold rating to a buy rating and set a $95.00 target price for the company in a research report on Wednesday, November 3rd.
+Three investment analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the stock.
+According to MarketBeat.com, the company presently has an average rating of Buy and a consensus price target of $95.59.

-In other DuPont de Nemours news, insider Leland Weaver sold 2,183 shares of the business’s stock in a transaction that occurred on Thursday, January 13th.
-The shares were sold at an average price of $84.00, for a total transaction of $183,372.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, insider Michael G. Goss sold 1,145 shares of the business’s stock in a transaction that occurred on Monday, January 3rd.
-The stock was sold at an average price of $81.50, for a total transaction of $93,317.50.
+In other news, insider Michael G. Goss sold 1,145 shares of DuPont de Nemours stock in a transaction on Monday, January 3rd.
+The shares were sold at an average price of $81.50, for a total transaction of $93,317.50.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, insider Leland Weaver sold 2,183 shares of DuPont de Nemours stock in a transaction on Thursday, January 13th.
+The stock was sold at an average price of $84.00, for a total transaction of $183,372.00.
 The disclosure for this sale can be found here.
-0.24% of the stock is owned by company insiders.
+Corporate insiders own 0.24% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in the business.
-Parametric Portfolio Associates LLC grew its stake in shares of DuPont de Nemours by 2.9% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 2,789,435 shares of the basic materials company’s stock worth $225,331,000 after acquiring an additional 77,836 shares in the last quarter.
-Deutsche Bank AG grew its position in DuPont de Nemours by 1.7% during the fourth quarter.
-Deutsche Bank AG now owns 2,080,965 shares of the basic materials company’s stock valued at $168,100,000 after buying an additional 34,412 shares during the period.
-California State Teachers Retirement System grew its position in DuPont de Nemours by 2.4% during the fourth quarter.
-California State Teachers Retirement System now owns 973,218 shares of the basic materials company’s stock valued at $78,617,000 after buying an additional 22,640 shares during the period.
-Marshall Wace LLP bought a new position in DuPont de Nemours during the fourth quarter valued at about $8,671,000.
-Finally, Allstate Corp boosted its position in DuPont de Nemours by 115.4% during the fourth quarter.
-Allstate Corp now owns 38,580 shares of the basic materials company’s stock worth $3,116,000 after purchasing an additional 20,673 shares during the period.
-Institutional investors and hedge funds own 69.56% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in DD.
+EP Wealth Advisors LLC boosted its stake in shares of DuPont de Nemours by 3.2% during the 4th quarter.
+EP Wealth Advisors LLC now owns 7,741 shares of the basic materials company’s stock worth $625,000 after purchasing an additional 237 shares during the period.
+Kingsview Wealth Management LLC lifted its position in shares of DuPont de Nemours by 2.5% in the 4th quarter.
+Kingsview Wealth Management LLC now owns 13,862 shares of the basic materials company’s stock worth $1,120,000 after purchasing an additional 341 shares during the period.
+Flagship Harbor Advisors LLC lifted its position in shares of DuPont de Nemours by 7.8% in the 4th quarter.
+Flagship Harbor Advisors LLC now owns 4,974 shares of the basic materials company’s stock worth $402,000 after purchasing an additional 358 shares during the period.
+EverSource Wealth Advisors LLC purchased a new stake in shares of DuPont de Nemours in the 4th quarter worth approximately $43,000.
+Finally, Horizon Investments LLC raised its stake in shares of DuPont de Nemours by 7.0% during the 4th quarter.
+Horizon Investments LLC now owns 14,530 shares of the basic materials company’s stock worth $1,174,000 after acquiring an additional 947 shares in the last quarter.
+Institutional investors own 69.32% of the company’s stock.

 DuPont de Nemours, Inc operates as a holding company, which engages in the development of specialty materials, chemicals, and agricultural products.
 It operates through the following segments: Electronics & Industrial; Water & Protection; and Mobility & Materials.
 The Electronics & Industrial segment supplies differentiated materials and systems for a broad range of consumer electronics including mobile devices, television monitors, personal computers and electronics used in a variety of industries.